Cyclic Sieving of Multisets with Bounded Multiplicity and the Frobenius Coin Problem: Cyclic Sieving

 \section{Cyclic Sieving}

 This investigation began with the experimental observation (see Theorem \ref{thm:csp}a) that certain collections of multisets with bounded multiplicity obey a cyclic sieving property.
 We recall the setup from Reiner, Stanton and White \cite{rsw}.\footnote{See \cite{sagan} for a more recent survey.} Suppose that a cyclic group $\langle \rho\rangle$ acts on a finite set $X$.
-Let $f(q)=\sum_{x\in X} q^{\text{stat}(x)}$ be the generating polynomial for a certain statistic $X\to \NN$, so that $f(1)=\#X$.
-We say that the triple $(X, f(q), \langle \rho\rangle)$ exhibits the {\em cyclic sieving phenomenon} (CSP) if for any primitive $d$th root of unity $\omega$ with $d$ dividing $\#\langle \rho\rangle$ we have
+Let $f(q)=\sum_{x\in X} q^{\text{stat}(x)}$ be the generating polynomial for a certain function $\text{stat}:X\to \NN$, so $f(1)=\#X$.
+Let $N=\#\langle\rho\rangle$.
+We say that the triple $(X, f(q), \langle \rho\rangle)$ exhibits the {\em cyclic sieving phenomenon} (CSP) if for any primitive $d$th root of unity $\omega$ with $d|N$ we have

 Reiner, Stanton and White observed that this concept unifies many disparate examples in which a combinatorially defined polynomial $f(q)$ yields integers when evaluated at certain roots of unity.
 The most basic examples of CSP occur when $f(q)$ is a $q$-binomial coefficient, which we define as usual: